hsf-training/hsf-training-docker/_episodes/01-introduction.md

 - "Learn the basic concepts on containerization."
 - "Understand how a container helps with analysis reproducibility."
 keypoints:
-- "Introduces Docker- a popular tool for software containerization."
+- "Introduces Docker &mdash; a popular tool for software containerization."
-- "Introduces Podman- an open-source alternative with several advantages."
+- "Introduces Podman &mdash; an open-source alternative with several advantages."
 - "Podman is a drop-in replacement for Docker.
 Replace `podman` by `docker` in the commands and you are good to go."
 ---
 <iframe width="427" height="251" src="https://www.youtube.com/embed/UM31JIcJ3gk?si=4fVpYkIGgj8uTonL" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>